Hulu Android Redesign

 Section by Section

 Though the card component was being shared across all of Home, some sections had unique content and functionality requirements.
-I wanted to make sure we thoroughly addressed these, so I went through each section to stress-test the design with live data.
+To make sure we thoroughly addressed these, I went through each section to stress-test the design with live data.

 The Featured section consists of promoted content and editorial collections.
 For the editorial collections in particular, we introduced the concept of themed playlist cards.
 The Hulu editorial team invests significant time into curating video collections, and we hoped to inspire more watching with the new presentation format.

 The Recommended category benefited immensely from the card format.
-Bringing in the synposis helps explain the show's premise, and the contextual menu provides several useful shortcuts, including expressing disinterest to refine recommendations.
+Layering in the synopsis helps explain the show's premise, and the contextual menu provides several useful shortcuts, including asserting disinterest to refine recommendations.

 The popular category brings together the numerous trending and popular collections.
 With an emphasis on short-form content, it tends toward highlights from talk shows and reality TV.